locoframework/loco-js/README.md

   // (optional) assign a consumer if you want to send and receive messages through WebSockets
   cable: createConsumer(),

-  models: {                              // specifying models here is required
+  models: [Admin, Coupon],               // specifying models here is required
-    Admin,                               // to receive messages sent from the server Coupon                               // and related to given models },
+                                         // to receive messages sent from the server
+                                         // and related to given models

   // (optional) assign a custom function to this property that will receive
   // notifications sent from the server